 Pauline has been at the helm of Social Firms Scotland for 10 years, although her work in the social economy spans 18 years.
 Pauline is also a director of Ready for Business Procurement LLP, which has delivered the Scottish Government's Developing Markets for Third Sector Providers' Programme.
 Through this, Pauline has worked with the Scottish procurement and commissioning community to support social value in commissioning approaches and promote new service delivery models.
 She has also supported a number of strategic Public Social Partnerships in Scotland across justice; mental health; community transport; social care, and employability for people in recovery.
 Pauline represents social enterprise on the Government's Procurement Supplier Group.
 She is a graduate of Glasgow Caledonian University and her career history includes marketing management within further education, community arts and regeneration.

-Alex leads a number of projects supporting innovation and enterprise for social impact.
-This includes working with Griffith University to establish their Yunus Centre for Social Business, and with the New Zealand SPCA on commercial partnerships and enterprise activity.
-Previously, Alex was CEO at the Ākina Foundation, New Zealand's primary development organisation for social enterprise.
-Beforehand, based in the UK, he was Director of Programmes at LEAD - a global network focused on leadership and sustainable development, and also Head of Partnerships at the Climate and Development Knowledge Network (CDKN).
-Alex currently serves on the Boards of B Lab Australia and New Zealand and Pomegranate Kitchen.
-He holds a Master of Development with distinction from Victoria University of Wellington, where he also teaches on social enterprise.
+Alex works on number of projects supporting innovation and enterprise for social impact.
+This includes Interim Director of the Yunus Social Business Centre at Griffith University, in Australia, and advisory services to the New Zealand Government.
+Alex also serves on the Boards of B Lab Australia and New Zealand, the NZ Advisory Board for Impact Investment, and is Chair of Pomegranate Kitchen - a social enterprise supporting former refugees.
+Up until the end of 2017, Alex was CEO of the Ākina Foundation, New Zealand's primary development organisation for social enterprise.
+Before that, based in the UK, he was Director of Programmes at LEAD - a global network focussed on leadership and sustainable development - and also Head of Partnerships at the Climate and Development Knowledge Network (CDKN).
+Alex holds a Masters of International Development with distinction from Victoria University of Wellington, where he also guest lectures on social enterprise.

 Lill has worked at senior levels across the community, private and public sectors.
 In her current role, Lill plays a key leadership role within DEDJTR’s Employment, Investment and Trade group, with responsibilities including the development of economic and industry policy, management of strategic relationships across and outside government and leading a large multi-disciplinary workforce in a complex stakeholder environment.
 As Deputy Secretary, Lill oversaw the launch of the Jobs Victoria Employment Network, Victoria’s Social Enterprise Strategy and the establishment of the EIT Programs Centre.
 While at Regional Development Victoria, Lill led the development and implementation of Victoria’s regional strategic planning model, delivering an integrated long-term framework for policy and investment decisions across regional Victoria.
 Lill is an active member of the Public Engagement Committee of the Oxfam Australia Board and holds a Bachelor of Business, Banking and Finance, a Diploma of Youth Work, and Executive Fellows, ANZSOG.